 - Fill 1-gallon container with gas to the 1 gallon line

 - Attach the lid and shake the container by hand to ensure proper mixing of oil and gasoline

 Some additional tips to take notice of are:

 - Use 89+ octane fuel with low or no ethanol added

 - Only mix enough for a few days of work

 - Do not exceed 30 days of storage

 - Ensure proper mixing procedures based on your gas can's capacity

 *Always use all of your remaining fuel in your saw before you refill again.
 This helps avoid issues of uneven mixtures and oil settling at the bottom of your saw.

-We recommend using STIHL High Performance Ultra 2-cycle engine oil for best results with your gasoline powered cut-off machine.
+We recommend using STIHL High-Performance Ultra 2-cycle engine oil for the best results with your gasoline-powered cut-off machine.